wgu-opensource/osmt/README.md

 2. Open your browser to `http://localhost:8080`.

-3. You can exit the Quickstart configuration by pressing [Ctrl-C].
+3. You can exit the Quickstart configuration by pressing [Ctrl-C] from your terminal window.
     * If you don't clean up the Docker images and volumes, Quickstart should start very quickly when re-running `osmt_cli.sh -q`.

 ### Running the Development configuration